 The Flightstar IISL - a Rotax 503 powered flying tricycle.
 It's nice and easy to land, flies slowly and doesn't use too much fuel.
-I try and fly it whenever the weather doesn't suck, and it's nice to be able to take passengers.
+I flew it whenever the weather didn't suck, and it's nice to be able to take passengers.
 It has a decent radio (rather than the handheld I used on the S-17), and now a digital engine information system.
 There's also a ballistic recovery parachute which I hope to never use.
 I put a Rotax 582 on it to get better climb rates (without affecting the fuel consumption significantly).

 Having passed my gyroplane license, I traded this in on the Magni.
 I demo flew it, and delivered it to the new buyer in Marysville.